 1. Make my bed.
 Low moods often mean feeling useless and lethargic, whereas making my bed first thing in the morning gets me into action-mode.

 2. Drink a Bulletproof Cup of Coffee.
 It’s easier to deal with challenges when feeling satiated and energetic.

 3. Write a gratitude list.
 Like attracts like, so I must force myself to acknowledge the positives.

 1. Everything passes.
-The Happiness Trap suggests that we should view feelings like the weather: sometimes it’s rainy, sometimes it’s sunny.
+The Happiness Trap suggests that we should view feelings like the weather: sometimes it’s sunny, sometimes it’s rainy.
 It’s natural, and there is no need to freak out.
 (Unless of course your life is at risk, in which case, ask for help!)